 In Vermont, winter is an especially risky time for carbon monoxide poisoning, when buildings are closed up tight.
 If you lose power, never run a generator, grill, camp stove or similar equipment indoors.
 Be sure to clear any snow away from vents of fuel-burning equipment so they don't get blocked.
 And never leave a vehicle running inside a garage, even if the door is open.

 Install at least one carbon monoxide detector on each level of your home and test it regularly.
 When you change your clocks in the spring and fall, that’s also a good time to change the batteries in your smoke and carbon monoxide detectors.
 Symptoms of carbon monoxide poisoning are feeling dizzy, light-headed, or nauseated.
 If the alarm on your carbon monoxide detector is going off, or if you suspect carbon monoxide poisoning, go outside immediately, then call 9-1-1.

 Winter road conditions can be hazardous at times in Vermont.
 Make sure your vehicle is ready for winter, including snow tires, an ice scraper and an emergency kit.
-Pay attention to news and weather reports before heading out, and check road conditions by calling 5-1-1 or at 511vt.com.
+Pay attention to news and weather reports before heading out, and check road conditions at 511vt.com.
 When you have to be on the road during wintry weather, please slow down and give other vehicles plenty of space.